Female Hair Loss Treatment

 Most types of hair loss indicate female pattern hair loss while other types may be caused by a medical issue.
 We shall work with you to identify the underlying issue and assist you in finding a treatment that helps halt hair loss and restores your hair.

 The most important thing to remember is: Do not ignore your hair loss; do not dismiss it because you hope it will get better on its own, and do not try to rationalize that it is a side effect of your shampoo, hair coloring, or daily routine.

-Unfortunately, this is exactly what happens with many women because they are given bad advice.
-Many of our patients first approach a medical doctor with their concerns.
-But, oftentimes, that doctor dismisses their hair loss.
-They’re told it is “normal,” “there’s nothing that can be done,” and to “get on with your life.”
+Unfortunately, this is exactly what happens with many women because they are simply given bad advice.
+Many of our patients first approach a physician with their concerns.
+But, oftentimes, that doctor dismisses their hair loss concerns.
+They’re told it is “normal,” that “there’s nothing that can be done,” and to “get on with your life.”
 However, in many, many cases, something can be done.
 There are numerous options available to help treat hair loss, stimulate regrowth, and restore the hair with beautiful results.

 Most physicians are not trained to recognize and treat hair loss.
 While they may be able to cure a variety of illnesses, they oftentimes fail to understand that hair is an integral piece of our individual identity.
 For many women, losing your hair means losing who you are.
 The good news is, we can help.

 What female pattern hair loss treatments are available?

 If you suspect you are losing your hair, seek out the opinion of a leading hair restoration surgeon like those at Leonard Hair Transplant Associates.
 We’ve helped women with their hair loss for more than 30 years.
 We’ll work together to stabilize your hair loss, and then develop a treatment plan for restoration.